YouannaGuindi/Skill-Swap-Platform/README.md

 2. Create a database, e.g., skillswap_db.

-3. Import the provided SQL file (if available) or create tables manually:
+3. Import the provided SQL file or create tables manually:

-4. Update src/main/resources/db.properties (or wherever your DB config is) with:
+4. Update DBConnectionUtil.java (or wherever your DB config is) with:

     db.url=jdbc:mysql://localhost:3306/skillswap_db
     db.user=YOUR_DB_USERNAME